How we use your data

 How long we keep your information for

-We will keep your personal details for 5 years after which they will be disposed of securely.
+We will keep your personal details for 6 years, from the date of the last action we have on file, after which they will be disposed of securely.
 The Council will keep an anonymised record of your request for statistical purposes.
 Statistical information will be used to ensure that we are delivering the right services to meet the needs of our service users.

-Your data will be stored on secure servers within the EEA by our suppliers Firmstep Ltd and Advice Pro and on servers maintained by Aberdeen City Council in our local data centre with BrightSolid.
+Your data will be stored on secure servers within the EEA by our suppliers govService and Advice Pro, and on servers maintained by Aberdeen City Council in our local data centre with BrightSolid.

-See more information about all of the rights you have.
+See more information about all of the rights you have and the contact details of our Data Protection Officer.
 You also have the right to make a complaint to the Information Commissioner’s Office.
 They are the body responsible for making sure organisations like the Council handle your data lawfully.

 Our legal basis

 Wherever Aberdeen City Council processes your data we need to tell you what our legal basis in Data Protection law for doing so.
-The Council understands our legal basis for processing your data as Article 6(1)(e) of the General Data Protection Regulation, because providing benefits and money advice is part of our public task, as a local authority.
-This is because the Council has the power to provide this support under the Social Work Scotland Act 1968, Local Government (Scotland) Act 2003, Community Empowerment (Scotland) Act 2015 and Housing (Scotland) Acts.
+The Council understands our legal basis for processing your data as public task, because providing benefits and money advice is part of our public task, as a local authority.
+The Council has the power to provide this support under the Social Work Scotland Act 1968, the Local Government (Scotland) Act 2003, the Community Empowerment (Scotland) Act 2015, and the Housing (Scotland) Acts.